MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-MailboxSearch.md

 ```

 ### -Language
-!!!
-Exchange Server 2010, Exchange Server 2013

-The Language parameter specifies a locale for the search.

-!!!
-Exchange Server 2016, Exchange Online

 The Language parameter specifies a locale for the search.

 Valid input for this parameter is a supported culture code value from the Microsoft .NET Framework CultureInfo class.
 For example, da-DK for Danish or ja-JP for Japanese.
 For more information, see CultureInfo Class (https://go.microsoft.com/fwlink/p/?linkId=184859).

 ```yaml
 Type: CultureInfo